conradakunga/Blog/_posts/2025-05-25-designing-building-packaging-a-scalable-testable-net-open-source-component-part-20-amazon-s3-storage.md

 - [Designing, Building & Packaging A Scalable, Testable .NET Open Source Component - Part 19 - Testing Azure Blob Storage Locally]({% post_url 2025-05-05-designing-building-packaging-a-scalable-testable-net-open-source-component-part-19-testing-azure-blob-storage-locally %})
 - **Designing, Building & Packaging A Scalable, Testable .NET Open Source Component - Part 20 - Amazon S3 Storage (This post)**

-In the last post in the series, we looked at how to test Azure Blob storage locally.
+In the [last post in the series]({% post_url 2025-05-05-designing-building-packaging-a-scalable-testable-net-open-source-component-part-19-testing-azure-blob-storage-locally %}), we looked at how to test [Azure Blob storage](https://azure.microsoft.com/en-us/products/storage/blobs) applications **locally**.

-In this post, we will implement storage on Amazon S3 - the `AmazonS3StorageEngine`.
+In this post, we will implement storage on [Amazon S3](https://aws.amazon.com/s3/) - the `AmazonS3StorageEngine`.

-The first step is understanding the Amazon product we will use for storage - [Amazon Simple Storage Service](https://aws.amazon.com/s3/), known as S3.
+The first step is understanding the [Amazon](https://aws.amazon.com/) product we will use for storage - [Amazon Simple Storage Service](https://aws.amazon.com/s3/), known as S3.

 The main concepts we will deal with are: